CalilDrissi/dev-reports/Styled components Course mind dump.md

 recheck those unit espacially em.

+react { } and ${ } usage

 practice form element in plain html and in react

+make react todo lists to practice. state and useffect and ref and forms

 ## Redo the whole course project on my own